flond7/hallway_fe_ng/README_ANGULAR.md

 ## constants.ts
 Rember they can be imported in .ts files but to use them in a template you need to reassign them to a new variable defined in the view .ts file

+## run on a host
+To bind the local server on a specific ip address specify it with --host and the ip
+- yarn start --host x.x.x.x

 # Login with django